 Furthermore, a work injury lawyer can help determine your eligibility to make a common law claim because of your employer’s negligence.

 As always, an employee’s health is the priority, followed closely by knowing your legal rights.
-Contact Splatt Lawyers now for free advice.
-All our legal services are funded on a 100% no win, no fee basis.
+Splatt Lawyers provides free advice for WorkCover matters, and all our legal services are funded on a 100% no-win, no-fee basis.
 Pay when you win and zero if you lose.
-Call Now: 1800 700 125
+Call 1800 700 125

 WorkCover Claims with Pre-existing Condition FAQs